“What’s the name of your business?”

 - Pro Squat Suits

-Take some time with it.
 Finding the right business name isn’t a process to be taken lightly or quickly.
-This exercise will get you closer to the final name that best represents your brand.
+This exercise will help to get you closer to the final name that best represents your brand.

-After you’ve created the list of options, it’s time to pick your business name.
+After you’ve created the list of options, it’s time to decide if your business name is right for you.
+Just like when you try on shoes in a store, let’s see if they fit.

-Take the list of names you came up with before and ask yourself how they compare with the previous points which you developed them from:
+Take the list of names you came up with before and ask yourself:

 - How does the name explain your value proposition?